Lakemba Nights during Ramadan

 With significant crowds expected, attendees are urged to plan ahead and consider all available travel options.

-Dedicated free event shuttle buses will also run nightly between Lakemba, Campsie and Roselands to help you get there and home again.
+- Dedicated free event shuttle buses will also run nightly between Lakemba, Campsie and Roselands to help you get there and home again.
 Visit the Lakemba Nights website for more info on routes and stops.

-Remember, you'll need to use an Opal card or contactless payment card/device when travelling on most public transport services to and from the event.
-Southwest Link buses and event shuttle buses are free, passengers are not required to tap on or off.
+- For travel by train, regular route bus or other modes, you'll need to use an Opal card or contactless payment card/device when travelling on public transport to and from the event.
 Register your details online at Opal or via the Opal Travel app ahead of time.

-Road closures will be in place Thursdays to Sundays, 4pm to 4.30am, from Thursday 27 February to Sunday 30 March 2025, with the exception of The Boulevarde, which will open at 4am.
-Heavy traffic is expected in the area so if you’re driving, travel with your group and allow extra time, particularly during the busy weeknight peak times.
+Road closures will be in place Thursdays to Sundays, 4pm to 4.30am, from Thursday 27 February to Sunday 30 March 2025, except for The Boulevarde, which will open at 4am.

+Heavy traffic is expected in the area and parking is limited so if you must drive, consider parking at a nearby train station and continuing your trip to Lakemba by bus.
 You can find real-time traffic conditions at livetraffic.com.

-Parking is limited in the area so if you must drive, consider parking at a nearby train station and continuing your trip to Lakemba by bus.

 Opal